sjayawardena/local-multiplayer-meetup/README.md

 #### Home/Landing Page

-- The home/landing page features the site's main hero image, along with a block of succint text to convey what the weekly meet-up is for, and to make it sound appealing.
+- The home/landing page features the site's main hero image, along with a block of text to convey what the weekly meet-up is for, and to make it sound appealing.

 ![Home page](assets/images/features-screenshots/project-1-home-page-feature.png)